 Check your home insulation

 Inspect the insulation in attics and crawl spaces.
 Over time, fiberglass insulation panels sagging away from rafters, joists and wall cavities, allows cold air to penetrate your home.
-Duct tape can be used to re-seat a small problem area, but extensive sagging may indicate a moisture problem.
+Use duct tape to re-seat a small problem area, but extensive sagging may indicate a moisture problem.
 Try to determine the source of this problem before you replace large areas of insulation.
 And, if you decide to replace the insulation yourself, make sure you follow manufacturer guidelines for personal protective equipment.
 This is also a great way to remodel your home to save energy in general.

 Protect exterior water valves

-Hose bibs located in an unheated garage or on the outside of your home may need to be covered.
+Cover hose bibs located in an unheated garage or on the outside of your home.
 This will aid in preventing freezing damage.
 Inexpensive insulating covers work well, but it’s still a good idea to shut off and drain the water supply.

 Summer’s over, prepare your home for winter season or face unpleasant surprises.